-5.2.13.1 Trees removed prior to construction
+5.2.13.1 Trees removed prior to construction.

 If trees have been removed prior to construction, precautions must be taken against potential rehydration and swelling of the soil.
-If they have been removed within 12 months of the foundations being laid, the design should be drawn up as if the tree was still present.
+If they have been removed within 12 months of the foundations being laid, design should be in accordance with Chapter 5.4, as if the tree was still present.
 If the height of the former trees is known, the depth should be determined using actual height.
-If the identity is not known, it should be assumed to be of high water demand, and if height is not known, it should be assumed to be 20m.
+If the identity is not known, it should be assumed to be of high water demand, and if height is not known, it should be assumed 20m.

-If trees have been removed more than 12 months prior to construction, precautions should be taken in accordance with Table 3.
+If trees have been removed more than one year prior to construction, precautions should be in accordance with Table 3.

-Plasticity index Time since tree felled (years) Thickness of void against side of foundation or ground beam (mm) Thickness of void below slab (mm)
+Plasticity index Time since tree felled (years) Thickness of lateral compressible material (mm) Thickness of void below slab (mm)

 >40 2-3 35 100

 >40 4-5 25 75

 20-40 2-3 25 75

-Table 3: Minimum void dimensions for foundations, ground beams and suspended floor slabs where trees have been removed
+Table 3: Minimum thickness of compressible material where trees have been removed